arvo-tuni/pupil-labs/README.md

  - Request information from Pupil
  - Send commands and notifications to the Pupil

+See the index.js file that comes with the package to get overview of what subscribers are available.

+**API**

 ### app.start( subscribers )

 Connects subscribers to Pupil.